t1/yaml/README.md

 1. A **schema**, not for verification (that's actually mostly boring), but for documentation!
    This includes examples, and allows generic YAML editors to support specific document types.
+   Documents may want to adhere to more than one schema, so we would also need **namespaces**, but that may be something for the future.

 # x